Theoretical modeling of catalytic self-propulsion: Models of swimmers and of emerging ion fluxes

 \section{Models of swimmers and of emerging ion fluxes}

-A phoretic mobility of the catalytic swimmers takes its origin in their ability to generate locally a fluid flow over the surface of the particle from local concentration gradients and/or electric fields along the surface.
+A phoretic mobility of the catalytic swimmers takes its origin in their ability to generate a fluid flow at the surface of the particle from local concentration gradients and/or electric fields along the surface.
 Although the catalytic swimmers can be extremely complex, two main crude models are favoured~\cite{Wang2020practical,peng2022generic}: particles that release solely one type of ions (typically, cations) and those releasing both cations and anions (see Fig.~\ref{fig:types}).

-In the former model swimmers release cations from their active part with their simultaneous absorption by another part.
+In the former model swimmers release cations at one part of the surface and simultaneously absorb them at the other part.
+We refer them below to as swimmers of the first type (or Type I).
 The classical examples include bi-metallic (usually Au-Pt) rods and many analogous systems that self-propel due to the catalytic decomposition of hydrogen peroxide~\cite{Paxton2004}.
-In this two-step reaction protons are released into the solution from the Pt part and are absorbed by the Au portion.
+In this two-step reaction protons are released into the solution from the Pt side and are absorbed by the Au side.
 The electrons, in turns, are moving through the rod itself, by creating a closed electric circuit as shown in Fig.~\ref{fig:types}(a).
 The initially neutral particle, thus, becomes negatively charged and the EDL is formed close to it.
-Induced in this layer electro- and diffusio-osmotic flows then generate a propulsion of the rod in the direction of its Pt part.
-Another example of swimmers of the first type (or Type I) is polystyrene spheres half-covered with platinum (Pt-PS Janus particles)~\cite{Wang2020practical}, where protons are both released and adsorbed at the Pt side (at equator and at pole, respectively) as shown in Fig.~\ref{fig:types}(b)~\cite{ibrahim2017multiple}.
+Induced in this layer electro- and diffusio-osmotic flows then generate a propulsion of the rod in the direction of its Pt side.
+Another example of swimmers of the first type is polystyrene spheres half-covered with platinum (Pt-PS Janus particles)~\cite{Wang2020practical}, where protons are both released and adsorbed at the Pt side (at equator and at pole, respectively) as shown in Fig.~\ref{fig:types}(b)~\cite{ibrahim2017multiple}.